-In the following, a résumé of the results of the conference is given.
-The individual speeches and presentations will be made available on the homepage of Priority Area Tourism in the EU Strategy for the Baltic Sea Region soon (www.baltic-sea-strategy-tourism.eu).
+In the following, a résumé of the conference is given.
+The individual speeches and presentations are available on the homepage of Priority Area Tourism in the EU Strategy for the Baltic Sea Region soon (www.baltic-sea-strategy-tourism.eu).

 The organizers of the conference express their gratitude to the speakers and participants that actively shared their insights and views.
 The open and vivid discussions have made this conference a successful one.
-Special thanks go to the moderator of the conference, Knut Haenschke, Honorary President of the Baltic Sea Tourism Commission, who guided the participants in a competent and entertaining way through the conference programme.
+Special thanks go to the moderator of the conference, Knut Haenschke, Honorary President of the Baltic Sea Tourism Commission, who guided the participants in a competent and entertaining way through the conference program.